 This process looks at the programs offered within a community or grouping of schools and identifies program gaps or space needs.
 A review may involve looking at a range of options to increase access to programs including the establishment of new schools, introduction of new specialized programs or possible changes to grade configurations.

-We realize our school buildings and properties are valuable community assets and we want to ensure we make good decisions about their future use.
-The purpose of this type of review is to determine if a site should be retained or if it is no longer required for future use and can be declared surplus to the needs of the TDSB and sold.
+Our school buildings and properties are valuable community assets and we want to ensure we make good decisions about their future use.
+The purpose of this type of review is to determine if a property should be retained or if it is no longer required for future use and can be declared surplus to the needs of the TDSB and sold.